 The basic valuation is for the lender's benefit so that it feels comfortable lending against the property.
 If your property is rented out, then a rental assessment will also be required.
-It may be possible to raise a larger mortgage with one lender compared to another because of the rental yields they use as well as the loan to value percentage.

 You may feel you want to add a survey to the valuation that gives you a report on the general condition of the property.
 Costs vary but for a valuation and survey on a house costing £200,000 expect to pay around £545 (source: Halifax Building Society June 2015).